-Your AdSense events table is taking writes at 800/sec.
+Your events table is taking writes at 800/sec.
 The AI wrote a “quick cleanup script” — a single UPDATE events SET status = 'archived' WHERE created_at < now() - interval '90 days'.
 You run it.
 Forty seconds later your pager fires: write latency on events jumped from 5ms to 12 seconds, the ingest queue is backing up, customer dashboards are timing out.
-The query is still running, holding row-level locks on three million rows, and blocking every concurrent writer.
+The query is still running, holding row locks on three million rows, and blocking every concurrent writer.
 AI-generated SQL reads cleanly because it expresses intent.
-What it fails to model is concurrency, lock granularity, and the cost of holding a single transaction open against a hot table.
+What it does not model is concurrency, lock granularity, and the cost of holding one transaction open against a hot table.

 Common causes